 Plus, you don’t have to buy more expensive dates like mejdool either (although I do love mejdool dates!) for this recipe.
 You can use whatever dates that are available to you for this fudgy chia bliss balls recipe.

 Making these chocolate chia bliss balls in your food processor is super easy too.
-Just like how you’d make nut butter in your food processor, simply run your food processor for a few minutes to chop and mix all the ingredients and for the dates to become a sticky paste along with the other ingredients.
+It’s similar to how you would make nut butter in your food processor, but with a few extra ingredients.
+Simply run your food processor for a few minutes to chop and mix all the ingredients.
+The dates need to become a sticky paste along with the other ingredients too, so that it’s easier to make balls.
 Some bliss ball recipes call for the addition of water to bind the ingredients together, but I’ve never had to that with this recipe.

 Since this “dough” is super sticky, use some coconut oil to coat your hands before mixing this dough.
 Otherwise it WILL stick to your hands!
 I also coat the mini cookie scoop so that the chocolate chia bliss balls won’t stick too much to the scoop either.

 But once the chocolate chia bliss balls have been rolled into perfect balls, they will not stick to your hands.
-You can leave them uncoated (that’s how I prefer them), or you can coat them with coconut flakes (K’s favorite), or with freeze-dried fruit powder (they just look so pretty).
+You can leave them uncoated, that’s how I prefer them.
+Alternatively, you can coat them with coconut flakes (K’s favorite), or with freeze-dried fruit powder (they just look so pretty).

 These chocolate chia bliss balls are ridiculously fudgy, chocolatey, and addictive!
 These are great for kids, and are a wonderful alternative for their sweet cravings.
 You can even get them to help you with forming the balls!